OLSAS – University of Toronto

 WES evaluations are not required for:

-• NCA applicants.
+• NCA applicants

-NCA Applicants: Ask the NCA to include your law school transcripts with your NCA assessments.
+NCA applicants: Ask the NCA to include your law school transcripts with your NCA assessments.

 Measures to Safeguard the Integrity of the Admission Process